webrgp/craft-copilot/.github/instructions/commit-messages.instructions.md

-# Craft CMS Commit Message Guidelines
+# Craft Copilot Project Commit Message Guidelines

+## Project Context
+This is a fresh Craft CMS 5.7.0 installation with DDEV development environment, designed as a drop-in enhancement for Craft CMS projects to improve developer experience with AI-powered tools.

 ## Format Structure
 Use conventional commit format with Craft CMS specific types: